GSA/idmanagement.gov/_implement/distribute-fcpca.md

 # Step 1 - Obtain and verify FCPCA G2

-To limit the impact to your agency, you should distribute the Federal Common Policy CA G2 (FCPCA G2) certificate to all affected government-furnished workstations and devices as a _trusted root certificate_ **as soon as possible**.
+This guide provides information on distributing the Federal Common Policy CA G2 (FCPCA G2) certificate to government-furnished workstations and devices as a _trusted root certificate_.

 ## Download a Copy of FCPCA G2